Massimo Fagioli: Negation, mental pathologies and dream interpretation

 One of the main points of Fagioli's therapeutic praxis is the interpretation of dreams, which descends directly from the Human Birth Theory.
 According to this, dreams and the first months and years of life are considered as non-conscious language or in other words thoughts expressed through images (on the contrary, Freud affirmed that dreams are a daily residual, hallucinatory satisfaction of desire).
 Fagioli refused the common belief that the unconscious dimension is naturally ill or animalistic.
-This belief can be found in the Freudian Es, a phylogenetic heritage criticized by Fagioli as a restatement of the Original Sin, codified by the Judeo-Christian tradition.
+This belief can be found in the Freudian Es, a phylogenetic heritage criticized by Fagioli as a restatement of the Original Sin, codified by the Judeo-Christian-Islamic tradition.

 Fagioli claimed that the possibility of curing mental illness through the interpretation of dreams becomes possible only if a non-conscious dynamic is discovered.
 This dynamic has been defined by Fagioli as negation, a form of reality alteration that is expressed through oniric images.
 He stated that the psychotherapist's interpretation of negation can prevent the worsening of mental illness and avoid the development of the patient's alteration of reality into conscious mental disorder, that can result in full-blown mental disease.

 He stated that if this alteration is expressed on a conscious level, it can be curable only through a psychotherapy founded on three fundamental points : setting, transfer and interpretation.
 The concept of negation radically differs from the one proposed by Freud.
 For the latter, negation is a dimension affecting only the conscious thought.
 Moreover, Fagioli's conception of negation stands in stark opposition to the Freudian concept of remotion which aimed at bringing into consciousness what had been previously “moved” into another area of the mind.
 Fagioli's interpretation of dreams has no connection with the correspondent psychoanalytic proposition.